CyprusTravel Guide

 Keen on a five-star stay?
 The Grand Pasha Hotel, also in Kyrenia, is as grand as its name and houses a casino and spa.

-Over in Famagusta, in the heart of the Old Town, Malia Vacation Let offers a central, affordable stay in spacious self-catering apartments.
+Over in Famagusta, in the heart of the Old Town, Malia Holiday Let offers a central, affordable stay in spacious self-catering apartments.
 Enjoy the views from your private balcony, the free Wi-Fi and explore the city on foot.

 Believe us when we say, this is just the start.
 Book your accommodation today!